 Try to bring mother nature into your space in the form of house plants, fresh flowers, or dried herbs.
 Doing this will help you connect to the earth, feel more positive, combat tension and stress, and cleanse your space.

 Having a sacred space is an act of self-care.
 It is a place where you can disconnect from the outside world and reconnect with something more profound.
 It is a place where you can apply beauty masks, read cards, or set intentions.
-Since writing is how I express myself, I tend to use my sacred space for breath work, meditation, and journaling.
+Since writing is how I express myself, I tend to use my sacred space for breathing, reflection, journaling, and even daydreaming or brainstorming.
 In the crazy modern world that we live in, creating a sacred space in our homes can help us feel relaxed, safe, and connected.

 Pin For Later: